-Prince George's County Planning Board Resolution No. 2021-41 for Preliminary Plan of Subdivision, 4-19012 and Type 1 Tree Conservation Plan, TCP1-006-2016-04, was adopted by the Planning Board on April 8, 2021.
-The conditions of approval that were environmental in nature were either addressed prior to certification if the TCP1 or are to be addressed prior to the final plat and permit review.
+Prince George's County Planning Board Resolution No. 2021-41 for preliminary plan of subdivision 4-19012 and Type 1 Tree Conservation Plan TCP1-006-2016-03 was adopted by the Planning Board on April 8, 2021.
+The conditions of approval that were environmental in nature were either addressed prior to certification of the TCP1 or were addressed prior to the final plat and permit review.